w3c/wai-aria-practices/README.md

 submodule add git@github.com:w3c/aria-practices.git _external/aria-practices`.
 This should not need to be repeated.
 But in order to update submodules you can run `git submodule update --init --recursive`.

+I wrote a small script that can be run with `./scripts/pre-build` that copies the `body` from the original `aria-at-practices` into a file in the `_includes` directory.
+This file would be the appropriate place to add of command that would parse the existing html file to create a table of contents file and fix the links in the existing includes file.

+The site is rendering but the links are all broken so we will need to figure out a process for making these links work.

+Additionally WAI provides a way to automatically generating a table of contents from the contents of the site if the contents of the site are written in markdown.
+However, the site contents are currently written in html to we will need to find a way of manaully extracted the table of contents ourself.
+On the current website this is done via ReSpec so it should be possible to use the name html annotation to extract it programatically in some way.